Local heights on hyperelliptic curves and quadratic Chabauty: Examples

 \subsection{Higher genus example}

 We now provide an example of local height computations for the genus 7 modular curve with affine model $X:y^2=x^{16} - 4x^8 + 16$.
-This curve has Cummins and Pauli label \texttt{48N7}.
+This curve can be found in the Modular Curves Database of the LMFDB under the label \href{https://beta.lmfdb.org/ModularCurve/Q/48.144.7.baq.1/}{\texttt{48.144.7.baq.1}}.
 This example shows that our method is practical even when the genus of $X$ is large.
-We choose the endomorphism $Z$ of the Jacobian to be associated to the diagonal matrix with entries $[4,4,4,-24,4,4,4]$.
+We choose a basis $x^i\d x / (2y), i = 0, \dots 2g-1$ for the de Rham cohomology of $X$.
+With respect to this basis, we choose the endomorphism $Z$ of the Jacobian to be associated to the diagonal matrix with entries $[4,4,4,-24,4,4,4]$.
 The primes of bad reduction of $X$ are 2 and 3; we compute local heights at $q=3$.
 In this case, the cluster picture is as in \Cref{fig:genus7cluster} and the reduction graph is as in \Cref{fig:genus7reduction}.

-By \Cref{thm:reductiontocomponents}, after choosing the basepoint $w_{-1}$, the heights at all rational points will be trivial, but we can still determine the (non-trivial) height functions.
+By \Cref{thm:reductiontocomponents}, after choosing a basepoint mapping to $w_{-1}$, the heights at all rational points will be trivial, but we can still determine the (non-trivial) height functions.
 We find that the action of $Z_*$ on the homology of the dual graph is given by the matrix

 This yields $8$ distinct piecewise polynomial functions (since the two edges from each vertex $v_i$ to $w_{\pm 1}$ have the same height function).
 For example, the edges from $v_1$ to $w_{\pm 1}$ have the height function